Integrate Your Google Cloud Platform Databases with Your Wix Site

 3. Create environment variables and assign the secrets' values.

-6. Set the Service account name.
-It is recommended to set the Service account name to match the Cloud Run instance name so that you can easily know which account is used by which instance.
+4. Set the Service account name.
+We recommend you set the Service account name to match the Cloud Run instance name so that you can easily know which account is used by which instance.

 All Databases: